FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 | :---: |
 | Some of the building blocks of a Hyperledger Fabric blockchain network. |

 The **cooperating organizations** build a blockchain network with these fundamental building blocks so that they can **provide services** for **service consumers**.
 You'll learn more about these resources as you read the [Concepts](./KeyConcepts.md) section and try out the real-world [DRIVENET example](../HowOrganized/DriveNetSample.md).
-For now, just think of these resources as the most fundamental elements that form the network.
+For now, just think of these resources as the most fundamental elements which form the network.

 ## Identity